flakey-bit/flakey-bit.github.io/_posts/2022-09-26-a-gentle-introduction-to-functional-programming.md

 When programming in an object-oriented (OO) or mixed paradigm (part OO, part FP) style, it is possible to make a class immutable although it takes some care/rigour to do so:
 * The class should not expose any property setters or public fields
 * Any mutating operations (methods) should return a **new** instance ([copy constructors](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/how-to-write-a-copy-constructor) come in handy)
-* Take not to reuse collections when mutating
+* Take care not to reuse collections when mutating
 * Ideally, all dependencies of the class (constructor arguments) should be immutable also (transitively)

 C# [records](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/types/records) make writing immutable types substantially easier